poojan-workspace/Legalo/README.md

 Built using Flask, JavaScript, NodeJS, Hyperledger Fabric and Composer, HTML, CSS, Docker.

+## Steps to install and run this project:
-## Use Node v8 while running all the setups. (command: nvm use v8)
+### Use Node v8 while running all the setups. (command: nvm use v8)

-## 1. Install Hyperledger Fabric and Composer components from the official documentation.
+### 1. Install Hyperledger Fabric and Composer components from the official documentation.

 `https://hyperledger.github.io/composer/v0.19/installing/installing-prereqs`
 `https://hyperledger.github.io/composer/v0.19/installing/development-tools`